ucrdatacenter/ucrdatacenter.github.io/courses/SSCPOLI302.md

 # Second workshop: analysis of legislative dossiers

-The last Data Center workshop takes place on the Friday class of week 6 (11 October).
+The last Data Center workshop takes place on the Tuesday class of week 7 (15 October).
 You can find the workshop handout [here](workshop2).

 To prepare for the workshop, please follow the preparatory instructions listed at the top of the workshop handout.

+# Third workshop: further analysis of legislative dossiers

+The last Data Center workshop takes place on the Friday class of week 7 (18 October).
+You can find the workshop handout [here](workshop3).

 # Office hours